Browning/High Temp. Mode 

 Top Tips:

-• • Caramelised sugars from high temperature can leave some residue in the base of the mixing bowl, the same as when using a frying pan.
+• • Caramelised sugars from Browning/High Temp. can leave some residue in the base of the mixing bowl, the same as when using a frying pan.
 These rich residues can be deglazed with liquid and will cook into the dish, enhancing the flavour.
 If using the browned ingredients straight away, without further cooking, simply run Pre-clean mode after emptying the mixing bowl to make cleaning fast and effortless.

 • • Drying pieces of meat with a paper towel before adding them to the mixing bowl will ensure deep browning.

-• • Start your own recipe by sautéing meat with High Temp. mode for an aromatic and browned outside, and then finish off cooking with Slow Cook mode to create a perfectly tender and flavourful dish.
+• • Start your own recipe by sautéing meat with Browning/High Temp. mode for an aromatic and browned outside, and then finish off cooking with Slow Cook mode to create a perfectly tender and flavourful dish.

-Explore Pre-clean mode
+Explore Pre-clean Mode

 Turn Up the Heat!